actbee/Hand_Grasp_Classify/readme.md

 ![img2](https://github.com/actbee/actbee.github.io/blob/master/images/hand_grasp_2.png?raw=true)

+This project has great potential future use into field like Human-Computer Interaction and also can be used to create some creative works.

 ## RUNNING ENVIRONMENT

 We have run our UMA/ and classifyer/ part on Google Colab, which means they usually need a typical GPU environment, some mainstream deeplearning freameworks(like